 The iGEM (international Genetically Engineered Machine) program is the premier student competition in synthetic biology.
-The CU team has motivated undergraduate students from both Arts & Sciences and Engineering.
-They learn to use molecular biology techniques to create the biological systems from their imaginations.
+The CU team has included undergraduate students from both Arts & Sciences and Engineering.
+They learn to use molecular biology techniques to create biological systems that help solve real world problems.
 Research on their project is performed over the summer and fall.
 CU Boulder’s team is currently engineering biological systems to control drug delivery.
-Past iGEM teams around the world have even formed biotech startups based on their projects.
+Past iGEM teams around the world have even formed biotech startups based on their work.

 In the fall, CU Boulder’s iGEM team will present their project at the Jamboree in Boston and compete against teams from other top universities around the world.
 Last year’s competition had 300 teams and more than 4,000 participants.